koddo/coding-interviews-prep-msk/README.md

 ## 2019-10-06

 We had many newcomers, so we had a lot of conversations and mostly solved old problems.
+My unsolicited advice to students is to not work during first two years of education.

 ## 2019-09-29